simondema/pdf-blank/README.md

 ## Install

-To install the utility, run the command:
+Install the utility by running the command:

 ```sh
 npm run build && npm install -g .